autocrypt/autocrypt/doc/level1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During message composition, if the ``From:`` header of the
-outgoing e-mail matches an address that the Autocrypt-capable agent
+outgoing e-mail matches an address that the Autocrypt-capable MUA
 knows the secret key material (``own_state.secret_key``) for, it
 SHOULD include an Autocrypt header.
 This header MUST contain the
 associated public key material (``own_state.public_key``) as ``keydata``